wazuh/wazuh-documentation/source/installation-guide/installing-splunk/splunk_index.rst

 .. note:: By default, ``$SPLUNK_HOME = /opt/splunk``

-Specify the TCP port you want the receiver to listen to (the listening port, also known as the receiving port).
-You can specify any unused port.
+The app provides an already configured port listening for forwarded data at 9997,but it's possible to change this value to Tany TCP port you want the receiver to listen to, any unused port can be chosen.

 You can use a tool like ``netstat`` to determine what ports are available on your system.
 Make sure the port you select is not in use by *splunkweb* or *splunkd*.

 a) CLI mode:

-  1. Add a new receiving configuration opening the ``$SPLUNK_HOME/etc/apps/launcher/local/inputs.conf`` file, and adding the following lines:
+  1. Edit the ``$SPLUNK_HOME/etc/apps/SplunkAppForWazuh/default/inputs.conf`` file, and adding the following lines:

     .. code-block:: console